Short-Term Disability (STD)

 The FMLA Administrator may require that the employee undergo an independent medical examination by a health care provider designated by the FMLA Administrator and/or undergo specified medical testing in order to qualify for commencement or continuation of payments under this policy, and/or to provide additional medical information.

 STD benefits will begin to be paid to a disabled employee 14 days after the Disability Date.
 During the 14-day waiting period, available sick time and paid time off (PTO) must be used (in that order).
 To the extent that there is insufficient sick time and PTO, then the waiting period will be unpaid by the University.
 After the 14-day waiting period, a disabled employee will receive STD payments equal to 100% of base salary for up to six (6) weeks, as approved by the FMLA Administrator (but only to the extent that the employee has not previously exhausted the STD period paid at 100% of base salary, as described below).
 If the FMLA Administrator determines that the Disability continues beyond the six (6)-week period, the employee is then eligible to receive STD benefits equal to 75% of base salary for up to a maximum of 18 additional weeks.
+If an employee exhausts their STD benefits, their compensation will be set to $0 by the STD administrators.
+The employee's department will be responsible to reset compensation based on the employee' status.
 All STD payments are subject to applicable taxes and withholding and are also subject to applicable offset provisions as provided by this policy or as a matter of law.

 STD benefits are limited to a total of 24 weeks in a rolling 12 month period, with the first measuring date being the employee’s Disability Date.
 Only one (1) six (6) week period at 100% of pay will be paid during any rolling 12-month period; approved disability exceeding such six (6) weeks will be paid at 75% of pay, up to the 24 week limit.
 The 24 week limit can be used for one leave or multiple leaves within the applicable rolling 12 month period.
 The waiting period will apply to all new periods of Disability, other than those involving a Recurring Disability (see definition below).